slimebuck/Slimebucks-Godot-8Directional-Example/README.md

 	 This example has 2 sprites, so there is sprite_1 and sprite_2

+     for 4 directional sprites you would use these values

+     Again, the front is split up into 2 sectons as it crosses 360 to 0.

+     degrees 292.6 to 360 front (first half) degrees 0 to 67.5 = front (second half)
+     degrees  67.6 to 157.5 right
+     degrees 157.6 to 247.5 back
+     degrees 247.6 to 292.5 left

 	 Any code that is apart of the example and not actually part of the Slimebuck_sprite_rotation system will be between comments made out of 3 hash tags (###) and will say not part of main project then when the example code part is done, it will end with another 3 hash tag comment.